HakaiInstitute/cwatch-telegraf/README.md

-# cwatch-telegraf
+# hakai-erddap-telegraf
-telegraf log wrangling
-see https://www.influxdata.com/time-series-platform/telegraf/ for more details on teleraf
+telegraf log wrangling to scrape apache or nginx logs for erddap related requests and sent to plausible or google analytics event api's see https://www.influxdata.com/time-series-platform/telegraf/ for more details on teleraf

 # Quick Start